umweltdk/cordova-mobilepay-appswitch/README.md

   success: Boolean,
   cancelled: Boolean,

-  // These properties are only present if success === false (cancelled is always the negation of success)
+  // These properties are only present if
+  // success === true && cancelled === false
+  // (cancelled is always the negation of success)
   transactionId: String,
   signature: String,
   productPrice: Number,
   amountWithdrawnFromCard: Number

+  // These properties are only present when called on err
   errorCode: Number,
   errorMessage: String
 }